Methods of Setting Stop Loss Orders In Forex

 2. Setting Stop Loss Order using Support and Resistance Levels

-A resistance or a support level should act like a barrier for price movement and price should not move beyond these points, this is why these support and resistance levels are used to set stop losses, if this barrier is broken the price movement can go toward the opposite direction of the original forex trade trend, but if this barriers (support and resistance levels) are not broken the price will continue moving in the intended market direction.
+A resistance or a support level should act like a barrier for price movement and forex price should not move beyond these points, this is why these support and resistance levels are used to set stop losses, if this barrier is broken the forex price movement can go toward the opposite direction of the original forex trade trend, but if this barriers (support and resistance levels) are not broken the price will continue moving in the intended market direction.

 Stop Loss Level Order Setting using a Resistance Level - Setting Stop Loss Orders using Resistance Levels